Wall Covering Inspirations: Natural and Decorative Stone

 In recent years, plenty has changed in the manufacturing of faux stone.
 For a much lower price point, it’s easy to find materials that are made to look like stone though constructed with materials such as concrete, veneer as well as polyurethane.

 In most cases, decorative stone on the market will be a combination of anything from concrete, aggregates and iron oxide pigments.
 The highest quality faux stone features pigment that has been applied by colourists working by hand, offering each piece a cared-for and unique look.

 As with real stone, most will not come in a uniform colour.
 Another huge benefit of working with stone veneer is that it’s much lighter than natural stone, coming in at 1/3 of the weight.
 As a result, it’s much easier to install.

 As with real stone, thousands of shapes, textures and colours are available.
 If you do choose a faux stone, the lifespan of these materials is quite long, and sometimes this means a minimum of 50 years.
 As we’ve mentioned a few times, they’re much less expensive than natural stone, starting at an average of $7 per square foot.

 However, decorative stone is significantly less durable than real stone, so if you do choose to work with this material, it’s important to be fairly gentle.
-Additionally, the finish is smoother than with natural stones and decorative stones, making it appear less realistic.
+Additionally, the finish is smoother than with natural stones, making it appear less realistic.